-“I have a very sweet tooth and I used to break my fast with something like lentil soup and then I’d need a sugar fix a little while later,” she says.
+“I have a very sweet tooth.
+I used to break my fast with something like lentil soup, but then I’d need a sugar fix a little while later,” she says.

 Now, Peracha has more energy than ever before during Ramadan and credits her low-carb lifestyle for her stamina.

 “Nine out of 10 times I go to the gym while fasting on the keto diet,” she says.
 “If anything, it increases my energy.”

 Despite being a staunch advocate of the keto diet, Peracha admits there can be difficulties and says she has faced her own fair share of challenges.
 “Doing keto can make you dehydrated as high fats don’t carry as much water,” she explains.
 “I’d recommend drinking one litre of extra water every day, which can obviously be quite hard during Ramadan.

 “During the first three to five days of following the keto diet, you’re also likely to experience keto flu, during which your body transitions from using carb energy to using fats.